capaj/socket.io-rpc/readme.md

 ### Why promises over network rather than HTTP codes?

-Because they are much more real abstraction on what you need.
-Any long running job over the network is basically a promise.
-Trying to map possible errors to available HTTP codes is mostly a fool's errand.
+Because they are more real abstraction on long running tasks over the network.
+Trying to map all possible error and their causes to available HTTP codes is impossible for any but simplest of web applications.

 #Simple example
 Folder with example can be run after installing all dependencies like this in the simple-example folder: